Whistleblowing employment law advice

 Whistleblowing is when a worker discloses confidential information about an organisation they work for in the public interest.
 This will normally be about wrongdoing or law breaking in an organisation that is not known.
-Section 43 of the Employment Rights Act 1996 protects whistleblowing employees if this is done in good faith and if the disclosure is carried out in a reasonable way.
+The best employment law solicitors advice is that Section 43 of the Employment Rights Act 1996 protects whistleblowing employees if this is done in good faith and if the disclosure is carried out in a reasonable way.
 In such cases, ‘worker’ means employees, agency workers, trainees not employed by an employer, and some self-employed people if they are supervised or on work off-sites.

 Employment law regards a public interest disclosure as a ‘protected disclosure’.
 To qualify, the employee needs to have a ‘reasonable belief’ that wrongdoing that is against the public interest has or is likely to occur.
 Also, the disclosure needs to meet the statutory definition of ‘failure’ by an organisation.
 This is:

 – a breach of legal obligation

 – a miscarriage of justice